YousefElbrolosy/AudioProcessing-NoiseFiltering/README.md<br /README.md

 Milestone 1: Generation of song <br />
 Milestone 2: Noise Cancelation using frequency domain conversion <br />

-The song generated in the intro to She's A Rainbow by The Rolling Stones
+The song generated is the intro to She's A Rainbow by The Rolling Stones